-With respect to the two market segments operated by the LuxSE (the regulated market and the Euro MTF market) the trend is to list on the regulated market if the application for listing is made in the context of an IPO, whereas issuers tend to apply for listings on the Euro MTF market whenever the listing occurs other than in the context of an IPO.
-In the latter scenario and as further set out in the answer to question 6, the listing prospectus need not be, and generally is not, Prospectus Directive-compliant.
+With respect to the two market segments operated by the LuxSE (the regulated market and the Euro MTF market), the trend is to list on the regulated market if the application for listing is made in the context of an IPO, whereas issuers tend to apply for listings on the Euro MTF market whenever the listing occurs other than in the context of an IPO.
+In the latter scenario, and the listing prospectus need not be, and generally is not, Prospectus Regulation-compliant.

-As already stated in the answer to question 1, however, most IPOs by Luxembourg issuers involve a listing abroad.
+However, most IPOs by Luxembourg issuers involve a listing abroad.